Geoc2022/Geoc2022.github.io/content/other/umbral.md

 $\Delta f(x) = \Delta g(x) \Rightarrow \Delta f(x) - \Delta g(x) = 0 \Rightarrow \Delta[f(x) - g(x)] = 0 \Rightarrow f(x) - g(x) = c$.

 *WIP: This is a work in progress.
-I have a [github repo](https://github.com/Geoc2022/umbral.py) with a more complete version including the jackson difference fan*
+I have a [github repo](https://github.com/Geoc2022/umbral.py) with a more complete version including the Jackson Difference Fan*

 You can learn more about umbral calculus from [Vinton's Umbral Calculus Notes](./../Vintons_Umbral_Calculus_Notes.pdf)